Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Multilingual Warm-Start Adaptation

-The first step of our \textbf{\textsc{Mtl-Ws}} is to warm-up the model parameters, including the parameters of mPTLMs and those of task-specific component, with the translated data.
-Specifically, we maintain a set of model parameters $\theta$ and ($|\mathbb{L}|-1$) copies of $\theta$, denoted as $\phi^{\ell}$ ($\ell \in \mathbb{L}\setminus \{src\}$), specializing to the target languages.
-In order to achieve rapid adaptation to the task and the target languages, our \textbf{\textsc{Mtl-Ws}} separately learns the parameters $\phi^{\ell}_{k}$, which are $k$ steps ahead of $\theta$ on the language $\ell$.
-Let the translated training set in $\ell$ be $\mathbb{D}^{\ell}$, the task- \& language-specific features are encoded into $\phi^{\ell}_{k}$ via $k$-step gradient-based training on $\mathbb{D}^{\ell}$:

-where $(\mathrm{\bf x}, \mathrm{\bf y}) \in \mathbb{D}^{\ell}$ is a data sample from the translated corpus and $\beta$ is the step size.
-After the learning of $\phi^{\ell}_{k}$, we warm-up $\theta$ with $\phi^{\ell}_{k}$ to acquire the knowledge from the model aware of the downstream task and the target language.
-Concretely, we update $\theta$ by interpolating $\phi^{(\ell)}_{k}-\theta$ to $\theta$.
-Since the model trained on multiple languages can produce representations more suitable for the downstream task or further adaptation, as observed in~\citep{snyder-etal-2009-adding,ammar-etal-2016-many,ahmad-etal-2019-cross}, we perform the warm-up operations on all of the target languages.
-In this way, the parameters $\theta$ are moved to a more generalizable point in the parameter space.
-Practically, the warm-up process involves $Z$ iterations.
-Within the $z$-th iteration, to support the warm-up, ($|\mathbb{L}|-1$) language-specific models parametrized by $\phi^{\ell}_{z-1,k}$ are learned via $k$-step gradient-based training starting from $\theta_{z-1}$.
-The warm-start parameters $\theta_z$ are obtained by introducing the aggregated knowledge from $\phi^{\ell}_{z-1,k}$:
+The first step of our \textbf{\textsc{Mtl-Ws}} is to warm up the model parameters, including the parameters of mPTLMs and those of the task-specific component, with the translated data.
+Given a subset of translated data in each target language, we perform $Z$ epochs of warmup operation.
+As observed in~\citet{snyder-etal-2009-adding,ammar-etal-2016-many,ahmad-etal-2019-cross}, the model trained on multiple languages can produce representations that are more suitable for the downstream task or further adaptation, therefore we do warmup on all of the target languages.